dint-dev/cryptography/cryptography/README.md

   * _Add your project here?_

 ## Some things to know
-  * SHA1 and SHA2 implementations use _package:crypto_, which is maintained by Google and limited to hash functions.
+  * SHA1 and SHA2 implementations use _package:crypto](https://pub.dev/packages/crypto), which is
-  * We wrote pure Dart implementations for X25519, ChaCha20 family, AES-CBC, AES-CTR, HKDF, HMAC, Poly1305, and BLAKE2S.
-We also added support for use of [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) (NIST elliptic curves, AES) in browsers.
+    maintained by Google and limited to hash functions.
-  * The APIs generally include both _asynchronous_ and _synchronous_ methods.for instance,
+  * We wrote pure Dart implementations for X25519, ED25519, ChaCha20 family, AES-CBC, AES-CTR, HKDF, HMAC, Poly1305, and BLAKE2S.
-    `sharedSecret(...)` and `sharedSecretSync(...)`).
+  * We implemented automatic use of [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) (SHA1, SHA2, AES, NIST elliptic curves) in browsers.
-  * We recommend that you use asynchronous methods because they are able to take advantage of asynchronous platform APIs such as _Web Cryptography API_.
+  * The APIs generally include both _asynchronous_ and _synchronous_ methods.
+For instance, you can calculate a SHA-256 hash with `sha256.hash(bytes)` or `sha256.hashSync(bytes)`.
+We recommend that you use asynchronous methods because they are able to take advantage of asynchronous platform APIs such as _Web Cryptography API_.

 ## Available algorithms
 ### Key exchange algorithms